mohammadFeiz/aio-input/README.md

   - `value` : Returns the value associated with the node (use as node id).
   - `before` : Returns the jsx/html to be displayed before the tree node.
   - `onClick` : Function to be called when the user clicks on the node.
+  - `subtext` : Rerurns Subtext to be rendered at the bottom of the tree node.
+  - `checked` : Returns boolean.
+If false, renders an unchecked checkbox before the option; if true, renders a checked checkbox before the tree node.
+  - `checkIcon` Returns array of 2 jsx/html as unckecked and checked icon.
+Customizes the checkbox of the tree node if checked is a boolean.
+  - `attrs` Returns object.
+Standard attributes of the tree node element container.
+  - `className` Returns string.
+Sets a custom className to the tree node element.
+  - `style` Returns object.
+Sets a custom style object to the tree node element.
+  - `disabled` Returns boolean.
+If set to true, the tree node will be disabled.

   ----------------------------------------------------------------------

   ### basic example